 Each page on the site begins with a "skip navigation" link.
 Choosing this link moves the user directly to the main content of the page, bypassing the long list of navigational links which appears on every page.
 This permits faster and easier navigation for people using screen readers, or for anyone using a keyboard rather than a mouse to navigate the site.

 This site has been designed with existing accessibility recommendations and standards in mind.
 To ensure complete accessibility to all users, this site uses a three-column, flexible approach with all global navigation exposed.
 High-contrast dark text on a light background is used for better readability.

-Our HTML web pages are our most accessible versions of content posted to the AEM Center site.
+Our HTML web pages are the most accessible versions of content posted to the CAST websites.
 We also often provide Word and PDF formats for print use.
 While our Word and PDF versions contain accessibility features, users may find the site’s HTML pages most convenient for a variety of access methods.